sameerd/DiffusionTensorImaging/README.md

 # Single Shell Free Water Elimination Diffusion Tensor Model

-This is a Python implementation of a Single Shell Free Water Elimination Model that follows the papers listed in the references section below. **This software is written for educational purposes only.**
+This is a Python implementation of a Single Shell Free Water Elimination Model for analysis of Diffusion Tensor MRI Images.
+It solves an optimization problem over a Riemannian Manifold via gradient descent by following the references below. **This software is written for educational purposes only**.

 | ![Free water corrected FA](./fw_fa.png) |